GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 This page has been translated by machine translation.
 View original

-gh discussion for handling GitHub Discussions and gh skill list / gh skill install --all to reinforce Agent Skills management have been added.
+gh discussion for handling GitHub Discussions, and gh skill list / gh skill install --all to reinforce Agent Skills management have been added.

 Of GitHub CLI 2.94.0, this article covers the following two areas.

-A preview command set for handling Discussions list / view / create / edit / comment was added |
+gh discussion A preview command set for list / view / create / edit / comment on Discussions was added

-list, install --all, skipping skills without metadata during update --all, and more were added |
+gh skill list, install --all, skipping skills without metadata during update --all, and more were added

 Let's Try It Out